 - Once every four-week intramuscular injection only, which must be administered by a healthcare provider.

 - No loading dose strategy is available.
 Two weeks of oral overlap (at therapeutic range) recommended at the time of administration of first injection.
+Oral aripiprazole (10-20 mg/d) or another antipsychotic must be continued for the first 14 days following the initial aripiprazole LAI.

 - Refer to this tip on how to address missed doses.